 Grimek also advised that the bottom edge of the incline board be elevated before practicing stretch exercises, such as the lateral raise or the pullover.
 This can be done by resting the board on a sturdy box or bench.
 Doing this will prevent the dumbbells or barbell from contacting the floor before a full stretch can be obtained.
 With the exception of a few exercises, such as the partial bench movement described below, Grimek favored attaining a complete stretch, as he believed doing so aids muscular development.

-Grimek was often asked if the shape of the pectorals can be changed.
-The bodybuilder explained that only the contour of a muscle can be altered, not the basic shape.
-In the October 1960 issue of Strength and Health, he indicated,
+The former Mr. America was often asked if the shape of the pectorals can be changed.
+He explained that only the contour of a muscle can be altered, not the basic shape.
+In the October 1960 issue of Strength and Health, Grimek indicated,

 Although the basic shape of a muscle is governed by heredity, Grimek pointed out that a targeted region of the pectorals can be emphasized and developed by selecting the right exercise.
 For example, many bodybuilders desire to acquire a sharper outline of the pectorals, especially at the bottom and outer edges.
 Grimek stated that various chest exercises, particularly presses, pullovers, and bent-arm lateral raises, are useful to meet this goal, especially when done in the decline position.
 This orientation, the strongman indicated, helps to stimulate the section along the bottom of the pectorals by increasing the stretch at this area.